wrf/supermatrix/README.md

 * Multiple new taxa can be added with `-t`, as space-separate protein files (could be gene models or translated from transcriptomes).
 * By default, only the single best hit is taken (changed with `-m`), and is renamed to the corresponding species given in `-T`.
 * Species names from `-T` and files from `-t` must be in the same order.
-* Several folders with many intermediate files are generated (`-d`, `-I`, and `-S`), in case it is needed to re-examine later.
+* Several folders with many intermediate files are generated (`-d`, `-E`, `-I`, and `-S`), in case it is needed to re-examine later.
 * For alignment format (`-f`), most cases *phylip* format is actually *phylip-relaxed*.
 * By default, the e-value cutoff is determined uniquely for each gene based on the lower limit of that hmm against the original gene set.
 This is to reduce the chance of finding out-paralogs.
-However, a static e-value cutoff for `hmmsearch` can be given using `-e`.
+However, a static e-value cutoff for `hmmsearch` can be given using `--ev-threshold`, though this is not advised.
+See below for an explanation.
 * To generate the new supermatrix with the added taxa, specify the name of the new file with `-U`.
 A new partition file will be automatically generated if `-U` is specified.

 `add_taxa_to_align.py -a philippe2009_FullAlignment.phy -i philippe2009_partitions.txt -t ~/genomes/apis_mellifera/amel_OGSv3.2_pep.fa -T Apis_mellifera -f phylip-relaxed -U philippe2009_w_amel.aln`